 This is precisely because uncertainty is unsettling.
 We are most comfortable when we do something that will have a predictable result.

 This is why it is far easier to convince people to put their money in a bank deposit than to get them to invest in the stock market.
 If you save in a fixed deposit for five years at an agreed interest rate, you know exactly how much you will get at the end.
-If you buy FTSE 100 index-tracker, however, you have no idea what that investment will be worth five years from now.
+If you buy a FTSE All Share index tracker, however, you have no idea what that investment will be worth five years from now.

 It is also why a lot of people are very bad at gambling.

 Would you take that bet?

 Take roulette for example, as a game of total chance.
 There are many people who claim to have a “system” to play roulette.
 By studying which numbers have come up over the past spins of the wheel, they believe this tells them something about what is more likely to come up next.

 If there have been four black numbers in a row, for instance, it is a common assumption that the chance of the next spin landing on a red number must be higher.